Spandan1911/StayEase---Airbnb-Clone/README.md

 # StayEase---Airbnb-Clone

 A full-stack web application inspired by Airbnb, built with Node.js, Express, MongoDB, and EJS.
-StayEase allows users to explore property listings, perform CRUD operations, search, and book stays.
+StayEase allows users to explore property listings, perform CRUD operations, search, and book stays

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------